nodejs/node/doc/api/timers.md

 * Returns: {boolean}

-Used to check whether the `Immediate` object will keep the Node.js event loop active.
+If true, the `Immediate` object will keep the Node.js event loop active.

 ### immediate.ref()
 <!-- YAML